dcelasun/dotfiles/README.md

 # dotfiles

-Various configuration files (bash, tmux, vim etc.)
+Various personal configuration files (bash, tmux, vim etc.)

-Everything below assumes Arch Linux, but most of the application specific parts should be usable on other \*nixes.
+Everything below assumes Arch Linux, but application specific parts should work on other \*nixes with minimal modifications.

+## .bashrc

+I have a simple `.bashrc` with some useful features:

+- Start X by logging into `tty1`, no need for fancy display managers like [GDM](https://wiki.archlinux.org/index.php/GDM).
+- Tab auto completion for `sudo` and `go`.
+- `vim` as `$EDITOR`.
+- Some useful functions and aliases.

 ## Powerline for Bash